ai4reason/vizar/docs/intro.md

 conjecture-centered view where only the statements derived from the conjecture are displayed.
-This is a subgraph of the full proof view and the conjecture-derived nodes are displayed orange.
+This is a subgraph of the full proof view and the conjecture-derived nodes are displayed n orange.
 Additionally, for every conjecture-related node, its non-conjecture premises used to derive this step are displayed.

-This view can help you to inspect how the negation of the proved claimed is transformed into the contradiction.
+This view can help you to inspect how the negation of the proved claim is transformed into the contradiction.
 Hence it can be useful to identify the key steps of the proof.